maths/moodle-qtype_stack/doc/en/Authoring/Worked_Solutions.md

 2. The imperative can only contain simple strings, and not full castext.
 So creating imperatives which themselves contain mathematical expressions based on variables is more difficult.
 That's what castext is for!
 3. You can refer to the previous line in the argument with the `last` command, e.g. to access the Maxiam expression in the previous step use `second(last(ar1))`.
 4. The imperative must be a simple strings, and not full castext.
 Creating imperatives which themselves contain mathematical expressions based on variables is more difficult.
 That's what castext is for!
 See the `argument_add` function for an example of how to do this.
+5. Notice in the function `argument_add` we have the function `castext`.
+In general you can define castext strings in the question variables using the `castext` function, and these will be evaluated before you use them latex in the text.

 TODO: decide how to _not_ display particular steps in this calculation.
 In particular the instruction "add 3 to both sides" should also simplify the result.
 So we should display the _instruction_ to step 3, but display the _result_ of step 4!